RasaHQ/rasa-demo/data/nlu/nlu.md

 - I would like to have a call with sales team
 - I would like to have a demo scheduled
 - I would like to talk to someone from your sales team
+- i want to buy the enterprise edition
+- i would like rasa enterprise
+- purchase rasa enterprise
+- buy rasa enterprise
 - Ok I want to talk to your sales team immediately
 - Please connect me to someone from sales
 - Please schedule a sales call